Fairfax-Falls Church Community Services Board

 While the goal of the MCU is to enlist the individual’s cooperation and develop the least restrictive treatment options, the MCU is authorized to recommend and facilitate involuntary hospitalization and treatment when necessary.

 The MCU also specializes in responding to referrals from the Police, Fire and Rescue service, and other public safety agencies on cases where mental health consultation and intervention are needed.
-In many situations, the MCU is able to assume responsibility for the case; enabling these personnel to quickly clear the scene to resume their other duties.
+In many situations, the MCU is able to assume responsibility for the case; enabling these 1st Responders to quickly clear the scene to resume their other duties.

 Mobile Crisis Unit Hours